 To create a new definition of a type, select the Class first in the 'Classes' list, then right-click on it and choose the 'Redefine Type' option.
 Enter a unique name for this type and press the Enter key.
 You can then define or restrict this type independently, the way you would for any Class.

 Set element as root

 Edit root element cardinality

 Remove root attribute from element

 Redefine Type

-Redefine Type Remove the selected element
+Remove the selected element

+Find in Project Browser

 Root elements